Leveraging a Cognitive Model to Measure Subjective Similarity of Human and GPT-4 Written Content: Introduction

-In this work, we propose a method for providing personalized metrics of subjective concepts that can determine the similarity between sets of text, with additional applications in textual categorization and educational feedback.
+In this work, we propose a method for providing personalized metrics of subjective concepts that can determine the similarity between sets of text, with additional applications in selecting educational examples and providing natural language feedback.
 This is done by leveraging a cognitive model of human learning and decision making that can act as a digital twin to individuals, and predict their behavior and opinions on a wider set of stimuli.
 We focus specifically on students categorizing emails as being safe (ham) or dangerous (phishing) in a training setting to help users identify and defend against phishing email attacks.
 Our proposed method for providing personalized similarity metrics of documents is compared to alternative methods using a dataset of a phishing education task experiment that we additionally present in this work.

-Other than this method, the main contribution of this work is in presenting a dataset that has three components.
-The first component of this dataset is human annotations of email documents that are either written by cybersecurity experts or a GPT-4 model.
-The second component of this dataset is the emails that are shown to these participants, which allows for interesting comparisons between emails written by GPT-4 and cybersecurity experts, as wells as human subject's perceptions of these emails.
-The final part of this dataset is a set of conversations between human participants and a GPT-4o model providing feedback to students.
+The dataset of human annotations of emails as being either ham or phishing is described in \citep{malloy2024improving} and was made publicly available on OSF\footnote{\url{https://osf.io/wbg3r/}}.
+This dataset consists of human annotations of email documents that are either written by cybersecurity experts or a GPT-4 model, the emails shown to participants, and conversations between human participants and a GPT-4o model providing feedback to students.
 In total this dataset represents 39230 human judgements from 433 participants making decisions while observing a set from 1440 GPT-4 or human generated emails, as well as 20487 messages between human participants and the GPT-4o teacher model.
-This full database as well as all experimentation code discussed later is made available on OSF\footnote{https://osf.io/wbg3r/}.